anoopsarkar/compilers-class/hw3.md

 ## Your Task

+Using the [Decaf language specification](decafspec.html) as your guide, you have two steps:

+### Step 1: Symbol Table

+Implement a symbol table that can keep track of variables and methods in Decaf.

+TODO: add details about symbol table implementation.

+### Step 2: Simple Code Generation

-Using the [Decaf language specification](decafspec.html) as your guide, provide code generator for the following fragment of Decaf that includes:
+Provide code generator for the following fragment of Decaf that includes:

 * variable declarations (both field and method variables)
 * expressions, and
 * methods (both method definitions and method calls)

+TODO: add details about expr codegen.

+More details about the task is provided by examining the testcases for this homework.

 The output should be in LLVM assembly which can be compiled to x86 assembly using the LLVM tools and run as a binary.